 My favourite backpacker hostels in Singapore are:

-The Bohemian Chic is a colourful, stylish and lively backpacker hostel in the buzzing area of Chinatown with its temples, shops, street food and MRT station.
+- The Bohemian Chic is a colourful, stylish and lively backpacker hostel in the buzzing area of Chinatown with its temples, shops, street food and MRT station.
 The dorms are well equipped and the beds feature privacy curtains.
-Breakfast is nice and there also a games room and a shared lounge great for hanging out with other travellers.Β They also offer a free one-way shuttle service to the airport which helps you to save money when backpacking Singapore.
+Breakfast is nice and there also a games room and a shared lounge great for hanging out with other travellers.
+They also offer a free one-way shuttle service to the airport which helps you to save money when visiting Singapore.

 Free Things to do in Singapore